-‘Bird Box’ is based on the novel of the same name by Josh Malerman, which mostly aims to be a dark thriller with an original and twisted story as well as a few other interesting aspects in regards to the filmmaking.
-Unfortunately however, the film soon falls into a pit of disappointment which it really struggles to escape from, resulting in: ‘Bird Box’ becoming nothing more than another generic Netflix fright-fest.
+‘Bird Box’ is based on the novel of the same name by Josh Malerman, which mostly aims to be a dark horror/thriller with an original and twisted story as well as a few other interesting aspects in regards to its filmmaking.
+Unfortunately however, the film soon falls into a pit of disappointment which it really struggles to escape from, resulting in ‘Bird Box’ becoming nothing more than another generic Netflix fright-fest.

 Sandra Bullock portrays a struggling mother alongside Danielle Macdonald, Trevante Rhodes and John Malkovich who all portray people attempting to survive in a brutal world, and they do their best considering the weak characters they had to work with.
 The majority of the supporting cast are also decent, with Sarah Paulson even having a short appearance within the film.
 However, I actually found she was incredibly wasted in the small (and mostly pointless) role she had within the narrative.

-‘Bird Box’ is one of those few films that gets a large amount of attention for reasons I’m not entirely sure of, as personally, I thought the film was nothing but bland and forgettable in many aspects.
+In short, ‘Bird Box’ is one of those few films that gets a large amount of attention for reasons I’m not entirely sure of, as personally, I thought the film was nothing but bland and forgettable in many aspects.
 Aside from perhaps the main performance by Sandra Bullock and the original idea of its story.
-There wasn’t much I enjoyed about this adaption, ‘Bird Box’ gets a 3/10 from me.
-Give it a watch if you’re really interested, but personally, I feel there are many similar films which explore this idea with a much better execution.
+There wasn’t much I enjoyed about this adaptation, perhaps give it a watch if you’re really interested, but, in my opinion, there are many similar films which explore these same ideas just with a much better execution.
+Final Rating: 3/10.